robertventures/robert-ventures-investordesk/DEPLOYMENT.md

 ## Step-by-Step Deployment

-### 1. Deploy Backend to Heroku
+### 1. Deploy Backend to Railway

 Your backend should already be deployed.
-Ensure these environment variables are set in Heroku:
+Ensure these environment variables are set in Railway:

 ```bash
 ENVIRONMENT=production